Frozen Bingo sister sites

 It’s especially good with promotions.
 The bonus deals it offers tend not to be huge in terms of value, but they come without any wagering requirements attached to them.
 That’s a real rarity in the modern age.
 In addition, there are regular prize draws and ongoing loyalty rewards.
 Don’t let the fact that Love Hearts Bingo looks like it’s been dragged through a hedge full of love hearts put you off – look beyond its ugliness, and you might be delighted by what you find.

 We’re all more than familiar with the legend of Robin Hood.
 The famous outlaw, who may or may not have existed in real life, lived by the motto of “rob from the rich, give to the poor.”
 Robin Hood Bingo’s motto is “you play, we give away.”
 It’s a reference to the casino’s welcome promotions, but it’s more than a little disingenuous.
-The wagering requirement attached to bonus funds at the site is x85, which is hideously high and hardly in the spirit of Robin Hood.
+Older terms attached x85 wagering to bonus funds at the site, which is above the current UK cap.

 Perhaps that’s why the character doesn’t put in any appearances on the site – a strange choice, given the theme.
 Without any Robin Hood-related graphics, the website comes across as dull.
 It’s not as ugly as the worst-offending Frozen Bingo sister sites (or Frozen Bingo itself), but it’s plain and uninteresting.
 Throw in the fact that it’s more interested in slots than it is in bingo, and you’re left with a site that doesn’t rank among the best bingo sites on the Grand Battery Holdings platform.

 “Aloha” is the way to say “hello” in Hawaii, which offers you a clue as to this good-looking casino’s theme.
 The theme is limited to a single image on the homepage, but at least it looks good.
-What also looks good is the welcome promotion at Aloha Slots, which comes with an x35 wagering requirement that’s far more reasonable than what you’re expected to deal with at far too many of the Frozen Bingo sister sites.
+What also looks good is older Aloha Slots terms listed x35 wagering, which is above the current UK cap.

 Aside from the name and the vague hint of a theme, Aloha Slots is as basic as basic gets in the context of online slots sites.
 The range of five hundred (ish) games you’ll find at the casino is the same selection of games that you’ll find at pretty much all of the Frozen Bingo sister sites; the layout comes from a template, and there aren’t any promotions other than the welcome offer.
 We guess you could look at it as a no-frills casino site, but for quite a few players, Aloha Slots will feel too empty.